Skip to content

 ORIGINS has sub-projects exploring the link between a mother's diet during pregnancy and health outcomes of the child.
 Projects also explore nutrition and eating habits during the early years.

-Nutrition describes the contribution of the nutrients in foods to our overall health.
 Every food we eat affects and contributes to our body and our health in some way.
 ORIGINS sub-projects focus on nutritional intake of both the mother during pregnancy and the child, while also exploring the development of healthy eating habits.

 The SYMBA Study